crewsycrews/URL-Shortener/README.md

 # Crews URL Shortener
-Test assignment for Ambrella IT.
+Test assignment for Umbrella IT.
 ## Structure:
 Project divided in two parts:
  - Back-end api service written on Symfony 4.2.4